 Most people use the phrase “guys” in everyday conversation.
 Try to avoid using “guys” in print.
 Use “people” or “folks” or “team” or something more gender-neutral.

 Note: A lot of the examples of unconscious bias are gender-related.
 If you’d like to see more of those examples, check out A List of Offensive (Exclusionary) Words Used in Job Descriptions for more examples.

 Why I wrote this?

-Ongig’s Text Analyzer software finds these offensive/exclusionary words and gives you recommendations to replace them.
+Ongig’s Text Analyzer software helps eliminate unconscious bias.
+It finds offensive/exclusionary words and gives you recommendations to replace them.
 I’d be happy to analyze your jobs to show you examples of unconscious bias.
-You’re better off finding any bias before your candidates do.
+Wouldn’t you prefer to find any bias before your candidates do!?